vaadin/archetype-application-example/README.md

   - run "mvn vaadin:run-codeserver" in client module
   - activate Super Dev Mode in the debug window of the application
 - creating a production mode war
-  - run "mvn package" in the production mode module
+  - run "mvn -Pproduction package" in the production mode module or in the parent module